DataDog/browser-sdk/packages/logs/README.md

 ### Change the destination

-By default, loggers created by the Datadog browser log SDK are sending logs to Datadog.
-After the Datadog browser log SDK is initialized, it is possible to configure the logger to send logs to the `console`, or to not send logs at all (`silent`) using to the API:
+By default, loggers created by the Datadog browser logs SDK are sending logs to Datadog.
+After the Datadog browser logs SDK is initialized, it is possible to configure the logger to send logs to the `console`, or to not send logs at all (`silent`) using to the API:

 ```
 setHandler (handler?: 'http' | 'console' | 'silent')